rocketheat/Udacity_AutoFlying_Estimation/README.md

 ***Success criteria:*** *This step doesn't have any specific measurable criteria being checked.*

 #### Answer:
+I used the transition equation provided in the Estimation for Quadrotors (equation 49) and I updated the function.
+I then used the Equation number 52 to update the GetRbgPrime function.
+We then updated the Jacobian as outlined in equation 51.
+We then used the covariance matrix equation Pk = APk-1AT + Q outlined in the graph above.

 ### Step 4: Magnetometer Update ###